dgilleland/2018-Jan-In-Class/README.md

 Our main tools are going to be

 - GitHub Desktop (for version control)
-- Visual Studio Code
+- Visual Studio Code (for normalization documents)
+- LucidChart (for ERDs)
 - SQL Server 2012 or higher

 ----

 # Normalization

 Using Markdown and the Visual Studio Code editor, is it possible to create nice-looking documentation for the normalization process.
+The Visual Studio Code editor offers a *Preview Pane* when editing markdown files.
+Used together with an embedded `<style>` set of CSS styles, the preview pane will show a rich HTML rendering of the normalization process.

 ## Legend